ryanmend/IoT-Device-Security-Assessment/lib/03_catalogue/network_api_wireless/README.md

 `Status` column can be set for values similar to "Pass", "Fail", "N/A".

 `Severity` column can be set for values "0-10" or "N/A" with 0 as the lowest to 10 being the highest potential magnitude of harm or damage if a risk event occurs (how bad).
 Refer to the [2.3.
-Testing Methodology](./src/02_framework/methodology.md) for specific CVSS rating.
+Validation Framework](./lib/02_framework/framework.md) for specific CVSS rating.

 ## 3.2 Network, API & Wireless Testing
 | Test ID | Phase / Test Name | Status | Severity | Notes / Evidence |